contentful-labs/cosmonaut/README.md

 A Space is a container for content in [Contentful](https://www.contentful.com).
-Contentful is an API-based content-management system for web and mobile apps.
-The Content Model is the strucutore of a Space.
+Contentful is an API-based content management system for web and mobile apps.
+The Content Model is the structure of a Space: The types and the rules of content.
 It defines what kind of content can go into a Space and what the relationships between chunks of content are.

 Cosmonaut is based on [React.js](http://facebook.github.io/react/) and uses [browserify](https://github.com/substack/node-browserify) for